arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters

-    value: the column whose average value is to be calculated.
+    value: the column whose average value you want to calculate.
 The column must be of the DOUBLE or DECIMAL type.
 If the specified column is of the STRING or BIGINT type, the values in the column are implicitly converted to those of the DOUBLE type before calculation.
 If the specified column is of another data type, an error is returned.
-If a value in the specified column is NULL, the value is not included in the calculation.
-Values of the BOOLEAN type are not included in the calculation.
+If a value in the specified column is NULL, the row that contains this value is not included in the calculation.
+The values of the BOOLEAN type are not included in the calculation.

 -   Return value